If you're a part of a family trust, the generation-skipping tax may be a financial option to consider.

-While this strategy can be useful, it's not necessarily tax-free due to the generation-skipping tax.
+While this strategy can be useful, it's not necessarily tax-free due to the generation-skipping transfer tax.

-The generation-skipping transfer tax, or GST tax, prevents people from deliberately skipping their children in their estate plan in favor of their grandchildren or younger generations.
+The generation-skipping transfer tax, or GSTT tax, taxes people when then make generation skipping transfers in their estate plan in favor of younger generations.

 Taxing this type of transfer started in 1976, when Congress discovered that some people were avoiding federal estate taxes using complicated trust structures.
 For example, a wealthy family could set up a life estate for their children, a life estate for their grandchildren, and a life estate for their great-grandchildren.
 Since life estates aren't subject to the federal estate tax, this strategy effectively moved wealth from generation to generation, bypassing the estate tax.

 Meanwhile, less wealthy families who didn't have access to sophisticated estate planning strategies were paying more tax than the wealthiest families.
 The federal estate tax would take a chunk of their estate each time it passed from generation to generation.

 Now, the GSTT imposes a tax equal to the highest federal estate tax rate on transfers that skip a generation.
 The top federal estate tax rate is currently 40%.